Perkins T. Shelton was a political and civil rights activist and a staunch defender of justice and equality.

 Perkins T. Shelton moved to St. Petersburg from Chicago in 1970 at an age when others might be thinking of retirement and relaxing, but not Shelton.
-He brought his zeal, dynamism and charisma to his adopted city.
+He brought his zeal, dynamism, and charisma to his adopted city.

 He was a political and civil rights activist and a staunch defender of justice and equality.
 According to an article in the Times dated October 19, 1989, Shelton, director of branch affairs for the NAACP, was concerned about the expiration of the affirmative action program for the City of St. Petersburg.
 In the article, he was quoted as saying: “We have to have some sort of protection.
 If we don’t, we will revert to the same old story.”

 He was as eloquent a speaker as he was a writer.
 We would often read his opinions in either the “Letters to the Editor” or “My View” columns in the St. Petersburg Times newspaper.
-I recall a “My View” article in 1989 in which he expressed his frustration with those opposed to raising standards and setting higher goals for student citing cultural differences as an excuse.
+I recall a “My View” article in 1989 in which he expressed his frustration with those opposed to raising standards and setting higher goals for students, citing cultural differences as an excuse.

 In his letter, he stated: “I agree with those who proclaim that the basic formula for academic success, as well as personal success, is the amount of one’s investment in time, energy, motivation and most of all a genuine desire to succeed.”